 Cannondale Trail bikes sell like crazy because they are cheap, modern, good-looking, and capable of both hitting the trails and sticking to the pavement.

-This is one of the most successful series ever made by Cannondale, consisting of a large number of models, including men’s and women’s versions, as well as Trail NEO Cannondale e-bikes.
+This is one of the most successful series ever made by Cannondale.
+The line consists of a large number of models, including men’s and women’s versions, as well as Trail NEO Cannondale e-bikes.

 All Trail bikes are made from Aluminum, using Cannondale’s advanced technologies such as SmartForm, SAVE, and BOOST.
 Cannondale women’s bikes have a dropped top tube that makes mounting and dismounting very easy.